DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 Field | Type | Description
 ------|------|------------
-children | ReactElement? | The markup to be placed into the footer
+children | ReactElement? | A markup to be placed into the footer

 ## Plugin Developer Reference